louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatter plot for text data (BigQuery).md

 ## 3. Visualize words frequency vs popularity of articles
 <br>
-Before we plot our text data visualization tool, we need to set a threshold for our pageviews in order to split our data into most least reads news articles
+Before we plot our text data, we need to set a threshold for our pageviews to split our data into most and least reads news articles.
 <br>

 ```python